Using since and the past

-- My neighbors are Mr. and Mrs. Sanchez.
+- My neighbours are Mr. and Mrs. Sanchez.
 I have known them ever since I was a child.

-- My neighbors are Mr. and Mrs. Sanchez.
+- My neighbours are Mr. and Mrs. Sanchez.
 I knew them ever since I was a child.

 Hi Sami, first let me tell you that your first sentence is the correct one – ‘ I have known them ever since I was a child‘ – now the ‘why‘ it is correct!

 When we talk about something that started in the past and is still going on now we use the Present Perfect tense, in this case the verb ‘to know’ in the Present Perfect is ‘I have known’.
 Now, the bit that is a bit tricky is the ‘since’.